What are perinatal mood disorders?

 Did you know?

-Parents can suffer from anxiety, depression, OCD and trauma up to 1 year postpartum and during pregnancy?
-As many as 1 in 5 women may suffer from a perinatal mood disorder in their lifetime.
+You may have heard of postpartum depression, but did you know that parents can suffer from anxiety, depression, OCD and trauma up to 1 year postpartum and during pregnancy?
+As xmany as 1 in 5 women may suffer from a perinatal mood disorder in their lifetime.
 This is not just the “baby blues” which typically last from 3 days-2 weeks and are mild symptoms.
 If you are feeling overwhelmed by your pregnancy or feel unsettled after having a baby, you may be suffering from a perinatal mood disorder.
 Common symptoms of perinatal mood disorders may include feeling overwhelmed, on edge, guilt, loss of sleep, rage and scary thoughts.
 These symptoms DO NOT mean that you are a bad parent or unfit to take care of your baby.
 We are here to help.

 Traumatic births can occur during any type of birth when a pregnant person feels their baby’s life may be in jeopardy or may have felt a loss of control during the birth process.
 Approximately 1 in 4 women who experience birth traumatic birth may experience posttraumatic stress disorder (PTSD).
 This condition may impact the way you feel about your birth and your baby.
 Birth trauma is a treatable condition and you can heal with proper support.